 I am a Computer Science Engineering Ph.D. candidate at the University of Michigan.
 I am advised by Professor J. Alex Halderman.
 My research interests center around computer security and cryptography.
-Recently, I've been using measurement-based approaches to answer computer security research questions, correct security problems, and identify new vulnerabilites.
+I am also a co-founder and principal engineer at Censys.
+Recently, I've been using measurement-based approaches to answer computer security research questions, correct security problems, and identify new vulnerabilities.
 I helped discover the Logjam and DROWN attacks on TLS.

 I received a Bachelor's Degree in Computer Science Engineering with a Mathematics Minor from the University of Michigan in 2014, and a Master's Degree in 2016.
-I maintain ZMap, created ZGrab, and helped create the Censys Search Engine.
+I maintain ZMap, created ZGrab, and founded Censys.
 A long time ago, I interned at Google on the Chrome Security Enamel team, where I attempted to make OCSP suck less.
 I also interned as a software engineer at Duo Security, and worked for the Computer-Aided Engineering Network in the networking department.
 I have been a teaching assistant for most of the security and introductory computer science courses at Michigan.
 In Fall 2016, I lectured for the undergraduate computer security course at Michigan.

 I grew up in Chelsea, Michigan.
 I attended Chelsea High School, where I spent a lot of time playing music in the band room, connecting unauthorized devices to the school's Novell Netware intranet, and bypassing network access restrictions.
-Nowadays, in my spare time I also play drums, piano, video games, cook, and go beer tasting.
+Nowadays, in my spare time I play drums, piano, cook new and spicy foods, go biking, and go beer tasting.